 If you want to learn the foundations of functional training, you are in the right place.

 Functional training builds resilience, by training the body to protect and mobilise the joints with stability and control via sustainable movement practices.
 As described by Wolfe, Lemura and Cole (2004), it is the concept of training the movement rather than the muscle that provides a strategic balance, ensuring a structurally sound, well cared for kinetic bodily chain whilst instilling correct habitual movement patterns with the brain.
+Basically, it’s exercises that train the body to work as whole rather than different muscles working in isolation.

 Functional movements should consist of numerous elements of fitness and progress throughout the programme stages based on individual competency.
 Strength, power, balance, flexibility and mobility, as well as aerobic and anaerobic fitness, should be included and deployed according to ability, fitness and goals.